 The disclosures in this document are made in respect of Beaufort Investment Management Limited which provides discretionary investment management services.

-The firm is a BIPRU 50K firm, but does NOT hold Client money or assets.
+The firm is a BIPRU 50K firm.
+While the firm does have the necessary permissions, it does NOT hold Client money or assets.

 Risk management objectives and policies